zealvora/terraform-professional-certification/Domain 6 - Collaborate on infrastructure as code using HCP Terraform/Readme.md

 # Domain 6 - Terraform Cloud & Enterprise Capabilities

-The code mentioned in this document are used in the HashiCorp Certified Terraform Associate 2024 video course.
+The code mentioned in this document are used in the Terraform Authoring and Operations Pro with AWS 2025 video course.

 # Video-Document Mapper